codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 Generate new API keys to access Codefresh functionality from your scripts or applications, outside the Codefresh UI.
 Edit scopes for existing keys, or revoke them when needed.
 For details, see [Codefresh API]({{site.baseurl}}/docs/integrations/codefresh-api/#authentication-instructions).

+>**IMPORTANT**:
->Tokens are visible only during creation.
+Tokens are visible only during creation.
 You cannot "view" an existing token.
 To re-enable API access for an existing application, you must delete the old token and create a new one.

 The UI shows the first few characters in the second part of the key, after the `.`, and not the characters at the beginning of the key.